Korean folklore: Minhwa

 Minhwa, or folk paintings, is a popular painting genre, noted for lacking consistent perspective and being fluid in their style.
 They are contrasted with the styles of paintings created by professional painters.
 Painting related to the public's desire to chase away bad ghosts and face a happy occasion, paintings to decorate the inside and outside of the house, and paintings directly related to everyday life such as folding screens, scrolls, and murals made up the mainstream of folk paintings.

-Minhwa was used to decorate the living and ceremonial spaces of the private sector during the Joseon Dynasty.
-After securing marketability through economic growth after the late Joseon Dynasty, it was distributed through the market in the early 20th century.
+Minhwa was used to decorate the living and ceremonial spaces of the private sector during the Joseon dynasty.
+After securing marketability through economic growth after the late Joseon dynasty, it was distributed through the market in the early 20th century.
 Since Minhwa originated from imitating paintings of court and other high-class demand, most of the plants were similarly painted on the subject.
 Traditional Korean paintings depict stories or events of historical and cultural significance, conveying popular metaphors and symbols.
 Common topics include overcoming evil, landscape paintings, and portraits.
 Minhwa have also been known to cover these topics, with subjects ranging from themes that repel evil to sentimental topics such as landscape painting, characterization, and botanical painting, as well as old stories and myths.

 Painters and painting styles of Minhwa vary depending on the order, the demander and the purpose of the painting.
 The paintings by orders from the upper middle class were painted by a skilled professional painter using good materials, and many of them are large in size.
 The paintings by private demand were painted by Buddhist monks or wandering painters, using materials readily available from the private sector, and there are many paintings with strong individuality as they can reveal the subject of the painting rather than follow certain forms and forms, or as a popular painting style in the private sector.
 Minhwa may not have been professionally painted, but stories on the subject were handed down along with the paintings, and conveying a certain theme was prioritized over artistic style.

 Pansori

-Pansori (pan meaning "a place where people gather", and sori meaning "song") is a form of storytelling through music, which originated in south-west Korea.
+Pansori (pan meaning "a place where people gather", and sori meaning "sound") is a form of storytelling through music, which originated in south-west Korea.
 Characteristics include expressive singing, stylized speech, and gesture.
 Alongside the singer there is a drummer.
 Over time the stories told through this form have diversified, leading to the format expanding in popularity to high class social groups.
 Traditionally spontaneous, it has become increasingly rigid as oral storytelling is replaced by written literature.
 During these performances, the audience is encouraged to themselves become participants in the music.
 The tendency for improvisation enables the audience to become involved in the performance, with one factor in successful performance being good audience participation.
 Audience participation is so important that it is sometimes deliberately added to pansori performances that had been recorded in studios after the fact.
 The origins of individual pansori stories is unknown, although it is suspected that they adapted existing tales into song.